aparo/pyes/docs/guide/reference/index-modules/analysis/snowball-analyzer.rst

     }

-The **language** parameter can have the same values as the :doc:`snowball filter <./snowball-tokenfilter.html>`  and defaults to **English**.
+The **language** parameter can have the same values as the :ref:`snowball filter <es-guide-reference-index-modules-analysis-snowball-tokenfilter>`  and defaults to **English**.
 Note that only the languages English, Dutch, German, German2 and French have a default set of stopwords provided.

 The **stopwords** parameter can be used to provide stopwords for the languages that has no defaults, or to simply replace the default set with your custom list.
 A default set of stopwords for many of these languages is available from for instance `here <http://svn.apache.org/repos/asf/lucene/dev/branches/branch_3x/lucene/contrib/analyzers/common/src/resources/org/apache/lucene/analysis>`_  and `here. <http://svn.apache.org/repos/asf/lucene/dev/branches/branch_3x/lucene/contrib/analyzers/common/src/resources/org/apache/lucene/analysis/snowball>`_